taosdata/TDengine/docs/en/12-taos-sql/03-table.md

 **Parameter description**

 1. COMMENT: specifies comments for the table.
 This parameter can be used with supertables, standard tables, and subtables.
+The maximum length of the comment is 1024 bytes.
 2. SMA: specifies functions on which to enable small materialized aggregates (SMA).
 SMA is user-defined precomputation of aggregates based on data blocks.
 Enter one of the following values: max, min, or sum This parameter can be used with supertables and standard tables.
 3. TTL: specifies the time to live (TTL) for the table.
 If TTL is specified when creatinga table, after the time period for which the table has been existing is over TTL, TDengine will automatically delete the table.
 Please be noted that the system may not delete the table at the exact moment that the TTL expires but guarantee there is such a system and finally the table will be deleted.
 The unit of TTL is in days.
+The value range is [0, 2147483647].
 The default value is 0, i.e. never expire.

 ## Create Subtables